Career and Technical Education (CTE)

 There are more than a dozen courses in Texas related to careers in IT, with Principles of Information Technology and Professional Communications being among the most popular.

 A good CTSO for students in the IT cluster to join is the Texas TSA.

 11. Law and Public Service

-This cluster specializes in planning, managing, and providing legal, public safety, and protective services.
-It is divided into four pathways:
+The Law and Public Service cluster specializes in planning, managing, and providing legal, public safety, and protective services.
+It is divided into four programs of study:

 - Government and Public Administration